indrajit-maity/student-info-system/README.md

 # 👨💻 Author

-Built By Soham Kundu ❤️.
+Built as a MERN Stack College Mini Project.

 **⭐ If You Like This Project**
 If this project helped you learn MERN fundamentals, consider giving the repository a ⭐ on GitHub.